mayson-llc/GoogleAppEngineOkHttp/README.md

         .build();

 ## Features
-+ Supports GET, POST, PUT and DELETE requests
++ Supports GET, POST, PUT, PATCH and DELETE requests
 + Supports HTTP and HTTPS
 + Support for text and binary responses.